usnistgov/openfoamEmbedded3DP/README.md

 - **pythonscripts/**
     - python tools for generating and analyzing OpenFOAM files.
 These are written for python3.

+    - *convergence.ipynb*
+        - Jupyter notebook for tracking convergence over the solve.

     - *donescript.py*
         - Functions for moving folders between computers, servers, for OpenFOAM simulations of embedded 3D printing of single filaments.